-3.7.6.2.
+3.7.8.2.
 Setting the Beginning and End of Daylight Saving Time

-The four DST start registers set the DST beginning time and the four DST end registers set the DST end time.
-For the sake of simplicity only the DST start registers will be described, although they both operate in the same way.
+The four DST start menu items set the DST beginning time and the four DST end menu items set the DST end time.
+For the sake of simplicity only the DST start menu items will be described, although they both operate in the same way.

-GENERAL GE
+( GENERAL

 DST RULES

 DST Start Hour

 DST starts 0200

-This menu item allows the user to set hour of the day when DST begins.
-Use the SHAFT ENCODER to change the start hour for DST.
+This menu item allows the user to set the hour of the day when DST begins.
+Use the SHAFT ENCODER to change the start hour for DST in 24 hour time.

-G E۱ IERAL
+GENERAL

-DS ST RULES
+DST RULES

-1 DST Start Day
+DST Start Day

 DST starts sun

-When the DST date mode menu is set to day/week/month this menu item allows the user to set day of the week when DST begins.
+When the DST date mode menu is set to day/week/month this menu item allows the user to set the day of the week when DST begins.
 Use the SHAFT ENCODER to change the start day for DST.